lkoepsel/rasp-mDNS/README.md

     ```

 2. Exit nano using *Ctrl-S* *Ctrl-X*
-3. `chmod +x hello.py`
 ### 2. Setup `systemd` unit file for hello.py service
-This will execute the hello.py app, after all other startup services have been launched on the RPi.
+This will execute the hello.py app, after all other startup services have been executed on the RPi.

+If you have issues with determining if this service is executing properly, use the command `journalctl -b`, to see all boot messages of the *RPi*.
+You will have to go towards then end (approximately 500+ lines) to see the appropriate lines.
+Look for the word DEBUG as the *hello.py* application uses logging to print messages.
 #### Installation
-1. `sudo nano /lib/systemd/system/hello.service` then copy/paste contents below into file
+1. `sudo nano /lib/systemd/system/hello.service` then copy/paste contents below into the file:
     ```bash
     [Unit]
      Description=Hello